 Understand your obligations relating to the delivery of the goods

 ✓ Familiarise yourself with the different International Commercial Terms (Incoterms) rules which are used to clarify whether the buyer or the seller is responsible for the shipment & costs involved in delivering the goods (customs procedures, duties & tax, insurance etc)

 Exporting goods to the EU on a temporary basis (e.g. for trade shows)

 ✓ Familiarise yourself with ATA Carnets if you are looking to move goods into the EU on a temporary basis without having to pay duties

 Moving controlled or restricted goods between the UK & the EU

 ✓ Check here whether you need to apply for a license or certificate to bring in goods from the EU or export them to the EU from 2021

 A free trade deal is an agreement between two or more countries to provide preferential access to each others markets that goes beyond World Trade Organisation (WTO Rules).
 Trade deals typically involve negotiations over:

-The UK government will introduce new border controls on imports coming into Great Britain from the EU in three stages up until the summer of 2021.
-This phased approach will be implemented regardless of whether a free trade deal is agreed with the EU or not.
+The UK government is introducing new border controls on imports coming into Great Britain from the EU in three stages up until the summer of 2021.

 The three stages are as follows: